colonthreeing/balatro-tui/README.md

 The traditional Balatro Mod Manager does not have good Linux support.
 This vexes me as a Linux user.
-So I decided to make my own mod manager from scratch rather than patching BMM to work (even though that's also something I did, although they haven't accepted any of my pull requests yet).
+So I decided to make my own mod manager from scratch rather than patching BMM to work (even though that's also something I did, although they haven't accepted my pull request yet).
 Anyway, TL;DR, much better linux support.

 As for why it's a terminal application, I spend a lot of time doing `./run_balatro.sh` in the terminal when I am